 EFAs are located throughout the region, and there are large concentrations of all three EFA populations in East Portland and Multnomah County and along Tualatin Valley Highway in Washington County.
-These are largely the same areas that were highlighted during the 2018 RTP equity analysis.31 Directing transportation investments - particularly projects designed to meet the needs of the people they serve - toward the EFAs that are highlighted above helps to meet this goal.
+These are largely the same areas that were highlighted during the 2018 RTP equity analysis.
+Directing transportation investments-particularly projects designed to meet the needs of the people they serve-toward the EFAs that are highlighted above helps to meet this goal.

-The equity policies adopted in the 2018 RTP direct Metro and partner agencies to both learn more about marginalized people's transportation needs32 and also to act on what they learn.33 Since the 2018 RTP update, Metro has conducted extensive outreach to people of color, people with low incomes, and other marginalized people to better understand their transportation needs through the development of the 2020 regional transportation funding measure, the Regional Mobility Policy update, and other processes.34 Metro has consistently heard that these communities need safer and more accessible travel options - specifically better transit service and safer streets for bicycling and walking, including:
+The equity policies in Chapter 3 of the RTP direct Metro and partner agencies to both learn more about marginalized people's transportation needs and also to act on what they learn.
+Since 2018, Metro has conducted extensive outreach to people of color, people with low incomes, and other marginalized people to better understand their transportation needs through the development of the 2020 regional transportation funding measure, the Regional Mobility Policy update, and other processes, including the RTP update.
+Metro has consistently heard that these communities need safer and more accessible travel options-specifically better transit service and safer streets for bicycling and walking, including: